attic-labs/noms/doc/proposals/numbers.md

 # It's time to fix numbers in Noms

-Currently numbers in Noms are are stored as arbitrary precision decimal numbers.
+Currently numbers in Noms are are stored as arbitrary precision binary numbers.
+So it's not possible to store values such as `0.1` precisely in Noms.

-However, the API represents numbers as `float64`, so it is not possible to store even 64-bit integers in Noms accurately today.
+Also, the API represents numbers as `float64`, so it is not possible to store even 64-bit integers in Noms accurately today.

 The last time we looked at this, we concluded we didn't have a clear enough idea of the desired properties for numbers, so we decided to wait for more information.